 The CubeSat is a new standard that allows students to access space like never before.
 We can design, build, and control our own miniature spacecraft.
 CubeSat's are a class of small satellites composed of modular units 10cmx10cmx10cm in size, but the entire satellite cannot be larger than 1.33kg.
-Scroll down and let us give you a example walk through of what is in a typical CubeSat.
+Scroll down and let us give you an example walk through of what is in a typical CubeSat.

 Like any other space craft, a CubeSat needs energy to survive.
-Solar panels help provide the satellite with energy so that it can power its systems.
+Solar panels provide the satellite with energy so that it can power its systems.
 Solar panels are the standard of power generation in Low Earth Orbit.

-The ADCS is the satillite's Attitude Determination and Control System.
+The ADCS is the satellite's Attitude Determination and Control System.
 This is what lets the CubeSat move around and reorient itself in space.
 While not all CubeSat missions require an ADCS, most missions that require some level of precision will.

 The payload of the CubeSat is the instrument that gathers the primary scientific data in orbit.
 Every mission has a different payload, so here we have an example camera payload.
-This system could image the earth in fine detail from Low Earth Orbit.
+This system could image the Earth in fine detail from Low Earth Orbit.

-The spacecraft that we deisgn, build, and test in the Small Satellite Research Laboratory (as well as most CubeSats in general) are all similar to this design.
+The spacecraft that we design, build, and test in the Small Satellite Research Laboratory (as well as most CubeSats in general) are all similar to this design.
 If you are a student with an interest in spacecraft, why don't you join us?